banda-health/banda-cli/README.md

 # banda-cli
-CLI for Banda any needs
+CLI for all your Banda needs